A. Flooding/Heavy Rains

 D. Flash Flood WARNING: This means flash flooding is occurring or is imminent in the specified area.
 Move to safe ground immediately.

-If a tornado "warning" is issued, it means that a tornado has actually been spotted, or is strongly indicated on radar, and it is time to go to a safe shelter immediately.
-Refer to the BUILDING EVACUATION portion of this document.
-If you are to evacuate campus you will be notified by the proper campus authority.
+H. Tornado Warning: If a tornado "warning" is issued, it means that a tornado has actually been spotted, or is strongly indicated on radar, and it is time to go to a safe shelter immediately.

 Weather Related Information Call 278-SNOW